semaphoreci/docs/docs/ci-cd-environment/semaphore-registry-images.md

 ---
-description: This page contains the list of docker images available on Semaphore registry.
+description: This page contains a list of docker images available on Semaphore registry.
 ---

 # Semaphore Registry